tenzindorji/projectnotes/kubernetes/README.md

               version: v1.0.0 #second deployment file should have version v2.0.0

         ```
-      - deplyment metadata name can be v1 and v2 but matchLabels app name should be same
+      - deployment metadata name can be v1 and v2 but matchLabels app name should be same

       - Switch traffic to v2:\
       `kubectl patch service service/myapp '{"spec":{"selector":{"version":"v2.0.0"}}}'`